 $500,000.
 SIX CAUSES.
 YOU DECIDE.

-This project is delivered by Manchester City’s Foundation, City in the Community, and generously supported by SAP.
+This project is delivered in partnership with Play Soccer Ghana, and generously supported by Xylem.

-You can now vote to support the City Girls project in this year’s Cityzens Giving campaign at www.cityzensgiving.org/newyork
+You can now vote to support the Kicking for Change project in this year’s Cityzens Giving campaign at www.cityzensgiving.org/newyork